 Disadvantages of retaining wall:

-Retaining walls can attract termites to your property when wood is used as a retaining wall.
+Retaining walls can attract termites to your property when the wood is used as a retaining wall.

 Application of Retaining wall: